Clear that you are now limited to being a troll: Scindia to Rahul Gandhi | Politics

 Union minister Jyotiraditya Scindia on Monday accused Rahul Gandhi of being a ''troll'' after he sought to link him with the Adani row, and asked the Congress leader to answer three questions posed to him instead of levelling ''unfounded'' allegation and diverting people's attention from main issues.

+The Congress hit back at Scindia for his troll jibe at Gandhi and said the minister had created a new identity for himself of a ''cheap troll''.

-''It is clear that you are now limited to being a troll,'' Scindia, once a confidant of Gandhi, said in response to the Congress leader's swipe on Saturday on leaders who have quit his party in recent years as he kept up his offensive against the government over the Adani issue.
+Scindia, once a confidant of Gandhi, said, ''It is clear that you are now limited to being a troll.''
+His remark came in response to the Congress leader's swipe on Saturday on leaders who have quit his party in recent years as he kept up his offensive against the government over the Adani issue.

 ''The Congress has always pointed fingers at courts and why are you now putting pressure on them for your selfish interests,'' he asked.